 Even with the vast disparity in the number of active platform users, it’s hard to write off BigCommerce as it offers some impressive features.

 BigCommerce is a hosted platform that makes it easy for people to set up a store.
 Plus, it also takes away the burden of handling the technical difficulties, but that can be restricting and also cause performance issues.

-On the other hand, some love to tinker with all the technical details.
-They want to set up their own store from scratch and therefore choosing a self-hosted option will be a better choice for them.
+On the other hand, some love to tinker with all the technical details and want advanced features for their stores.
+They want to set up their own store from scratch and want to customize everything to have the best performance.
+Therefore, choosing a self-hosted option will clearly be a better choice for them.

 Detailed Comparison of WooCommerce vs BigCommerce